An affordable, high-quality research option for secondary school libraries

 As a mission-based not-for-profit organization, we are committed to providing affordable fees that fit many different communities and institution types.
-Fees for each school are based on its college and university enrollment rate.
+Fees for each school are based on JSTOR classification.

 Unlike universities and colleges, Secondary Schools do not pay for individual collections.
 Instead, a single Secondary Schools Collection provides more than 2,600 journals that span 20 individual collections.
 All of the touchstone disciplines on the JSTOR platform are included, from literature and history to biology and mathematics.
 Timely content focusing on emerging areas such as sustainability and international security and peace is also included.
 Journal issues start from the first issue and extend up to a publication date usually set in the past three to five years.

 The Secondary Schools Collection also includes millions of primary sources from four individual collections, featuring pamphlets, manuscripts, letters, oral histories, government documents, images, 3D models, spatial data, type specimens, drawings, paintings, and more.

 The JSTOR Secondary Schools collection is continuously growing.
 Each year, millions of pages of content are added to the archival journal collections as the moving wall for each journal advances, at no additional cost.
 In total, the collection has grown by more than 9 million articles and 61 million pages since its launch in 2003.

 In addition, schools have access to more than 6,000 Open Access scholarly ebooks.
 Chapters are discoverable side by side with all the other content on JSTOR.
 Schools have the option of purchasing more scholarly titles as needed.

 Beyond providing a rich base of knowledge to explore, JSTOR is striving to make research and teaching easier in a variety of ways, including: